Barog railway station

 Barog Railway Station is a small railway station in the Solan district in the Indian state of Himachal Pradesh.
 The station lies on UNESCO World Heritage Site Kalka–Shimla Railway.
 The station is located at an altitude of 1531 m above mean sea level, 42.14 km from Kalka.

-It has allotted the railway code of BOF under the jurisdiction of Ambala railway division.
+It has been allotted the railway code of BOF under the jurisdiction of Ambala railway division.

 The original wide narrow-gauge Kalka–Shimla Railway was constructed by Delhi–Ambala–Kalka Railway Company and opened for traffic in 1903.

 The line was later regauged to -wide narrow gauge.

-Many Bollywood movie's some scenes shot here like recently some scenes of the film Metro...
-In Dino were shot at Barog railway station other than that some scenes of All Izz Well movie are shot here.
+Many Bollywood movies have scenes featuring Barog railway station, including recent films Metro...
+In Dino and All Izz Well.